4ngryR4v3n/fluffy-fiesta/notes/arch-linux-installation.md

 `passwd USERNAME`

-Give the new user administrator priviledges by adding the following below `root ALL=(ALL) ALL`, replacing `USERNAME` with the name of the new user.
+Give the new user administrator priviledges by adding the following to /etc/sudoers below `root ALL=(ALL) ALL`, replacing `USERNAME` with the name of the new user.

 `USERNAME ALL=(ALL) ALL`